 Choose which works better in your favor and preference, when matching the color of the doors.
 With proper planning and creative designing, all the different doors in your house do not have to be of the same color.
 Although they are from the same material, timber doors come in different shades and gradients to add vibrancy and earthiness to your color palette.
 Get in touch with us today to find out more!

 Are the doors required to provide a function?

 The purpose of doors may vary depending on the house’s location and size.
 Glass doors invite natural light and redirect it from one room to another, giving it the capability of making a small room or dark hallway feel less cramped and more inviting.

-For instance, areas that house guests more often may require doors of a greater detail, whereas informal living areas such as bedrooms and hallways may find a simplified door detail more suitable
+For instance, areas that house guests more often may require doors of greater detail, whereas informal living areas such as bedrooms and hallways may find a simplified door detail more suitable.

 Double doors leading into a room enhance the space’s grandeur and work exceptionally well in a formal sitting room, like a library, office, or master bedroom.

 You may also consider sliding doors or bifold doors depending on your preference and design.